Hospitals & care settings

 Find out more about the New Hospital CQUIN

 It is widely recognised that good hospital food is an integral part of good patient care; known to improve patient outcomes and public health, delivering multiple benefits for hospitals and their patients.
 The Catering Mark supports hospitals to take steps to improve the food they serve to patients, staff and visitors - providing an independent endorsement that food is fresh, trustworthy and nutritious.

 The Hospital Food Standards Panel’s recent report recognises the important role the Catering Mark is playing in verifying compliance with the Government Buying Standards and rewarding excellence in hospital food.
-This has also been highlighted by NHS England's 2014/15 guidance for commissioners and, which now includes a new hospital food goal (the Hospital Food CQUIN Exemplar), and cites the Catering Mark as a way to raise food standards.
+This has also been highlighted by NHS England's 2014/15 guidance for commissioners, which now includes a new hospital food goal (the Hospital Food CQUIN Exemplar), and cites the Catering Mark as a way to raise food standards.

 “Our Silver Catering Mark provides reassurance to patients that meals are of the highest quality and provenance.”
 Simon Wood, North Bristol NHS Trust